Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 Professional services are inherently trust-based.
 Clients are handing over sensitive financial information and relying on their accountant’s expertise to make sound decisions.
 Online reviews have become the primary trust signal for prospective clients evaluating accounting firms, and the data here is concerning.

-Our audit found that 136 out of 200 firms had fewer than 10 Google reviews.
-For many, the count was zero.
+Our audit found that 1,639 out of 2,344 firms have fewer than 10 Google reviews, and 638 have zero.
+Only 89 firms in the whole audit have more than 100 reviews.
 In a market where consumers routinely check reviews before engaging any service provider, this represents a significant barrier to conversion.
 Even firms that rank well in search results may lose the click to a competitor with a stronger review profile.

 Building a review strategy is not complicated, but it does require consistency.
 The most effective approach is to systematically request reviews from satisfied clients at the conclusion of successful engagements, particularly after tax lodgements, advisory outcomes, or successful compliance work.
 Responding to every review, positive or negative, demonstrates professionalism and engagement that prospective clients notice.